-Consistent with our executive compensation philosophies and objectives, in establishing 2021 compensation for our named executive officers, the Compensation and Human Resources Committee considered each named executive officer's prior performance, compensation levels paid to similarly situated officers at the Company, market data and input from the Compensation and Human Resources Committee's independent compensation consultant, FW Cook.
-For 2021, the Compensation and Human Resources Committee made the following material decisions with respect to the compensation of our named executive officers:
+Consistent with our executive compensation philosophies and objectives, in establishing 2022 compensation for our named executive officers, the Compensation and Human Resources Committee considered each named executive officer's prior performance, compensation levels paid to similarly situated officers at the Company, market data and input from the Compensation and Human Resources Committee's independent compensation consultant, FW Cook.
+For 2022, the Compensation and Human Resources Committee made the following material decisions with respect to the compensation of our named executive officers:

-- · compared the base salaries of our executive officers to our compensation peer group and publicly available alobal salary surveys for organizations of similar size and revenue; - · maintained an incentive compensation plan focused on a combination of performance measures that align closely with the performance measures that are used by management to set business goals and evaluate our financial results (See "Elements of compensation - What we pay and why - Performance-Based Cash Incentive Compensation"); and - · granted annual equity awards to each of the executive officers after considering our compensation philosophy and the assessment of the executive officer's expected future contributions, increasing the weighting of performance stock units from one-third to one-half with the remainder of the award being made in a mix of stock options and restricted stock units.
+- · compared our executive officers to our compensation peer group and publicly available global salary surveys for organizations of similar size and revenue; - · maintained an incentive compensation plan focused on a combination of performance measures that align closely with the measures that are used by management to set business goals and evaluate our financial results (See "Elements of compensation - What we pay and why - Performance-Based Cash Incentive Compensation"); and - granted annual equity awards to each of the executive officers after considering our compensation philosophy and the assessment of the executive officer's expected future contributions, maintaining the weighting of performance stock units at one-half with the remainder of the award being made in a mix of stock options and restricted stock units.